What is MCP for WordPress?

 The Agent Abilities for MCP dashboard in WordPress admin, showing the MCP endpoint, enabled abilities, agent users, and the audit log

 MCP stands for Model Context Protocol.
 It is an open standard that lets an AI client, such as a desktop assistant or a coding tool, talk to an outside system through a set of described tools.
 The client asks what tools exist, reads what each one does, and calls the ones it needs to finish a task.
 WordPress fits that shape well, because a site is already a stack of capabilities: create a post, moderate a comment, look up an order, read a taxonomy.
 MCP gives an agent a structured way to see those capabilities and act on them without you writing a bespoke integration for every client.
+On WordPress, the thing an agent talks to is a plugin.
+Agent Abilities for MCP is a free one that turns your site into a governed WordPress MCP server: every ability is off until you switch it on, the agent connects as a scoped user, and every call is logged.

 The problem MCP actually solves